joavdiamant/frontend-candidates/README.md

 We looking for candidate who can help us to grow.<br />
 If you like humans more then code but still have the passion and you don't afraid of challenges we want to know you.<br />
 We want a team player and a nice person.
 You should be an open minded and flexible thinker, with "I can do it" approch.<br />
-We also like people that brings their openions and good values to the table.We want someone who can be self learner.<br />
+We also like people that brings their openions and good values to the table.
+We want someone who can be self learner.<br />
 We need someone who can take a mission and knows how to deliver it with high quality - as known as "send and forget".<br />
 We do support our team but we need someone who can be trusted and loyal.<br />
 <br />